 Although the propensity to socialise and drink in a nightlife setting may, in some cases, be motivated by social and enhancement reasons, it is also possible that these drinking occasions particularly motivate LGBTQ+ drinkers, especially those drinking at higher risk, to drink in order to fit in.
-Such motivations provide clear distinction between LGBTQ+ and heterosexual higher-risk drinkers, with LGBTQ+ adults who drink at higher risk levels being 47% more likely to cite drinking "to be liked", and 38% more likely to cite drinking "to fit in with a group you like" and "so you won't feel left out" than their cis-heterosexual counterparts (Figure 5).
+Such motivations provide clear distinction between LGBTQ+ and heterosexual higher-risk drinkers, with LGBTQ+ adults who drink at higher risk levels being 81% more likely to cite drinking "to be liked", 66% more likely to cite drinking "to fit in with a group you like" and 56% more likely to cite drinking "so you won't feel left out" than their cis-heterosexual counterparts (Figure 5).
 These findings may resonate with reports of peer pressure to drink in the commercial gay scene, which is characterised by an excessive drinking culture, and where non-drinking can be met with hostility.[9]